axelcournac/Repeats_elements/README.md

 - For the Receiver Operating Curves (ROC) to show the correlation with enrichment of Transcription Factor Binding Sites (TFBS), we used the script roc_repeat_TFBS.R.
 The different input files for this plot are given in the data repository.

+- For the comparison beteween cell types repeats enriched with transcription factors CTCF, OCT4 and NANOG, we use the R script was used to make the plot.

 ## sessionInfo()